BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Design Methodology

 We design a Dynamic Programming algorithm on the compact prefix tree to maximize first-level token reusing, shown in Algo.\ref{alg:dp-algorithm}.
 The basic insight is that, given a node $D$ to maximize its first-level token reusing, it first solves the sub-problems of all $D$'s children to maximize each child's first-level token reusing (line 6 in Algo.\ref{alg:dp-algorithm}), it then try to merge $D$'s first-level prefix with its children's to see if it can enlarge $D$'s token reusing (line 7-11 in Algo.\ref{alg:dp-algorithm}).
 It recursive performs the above procedure until reaching the root note, by calling \textit{MaximizeReuse}(\textit{root}).
 Fig.\ref{fig:preprocessing}b and Fig.\ref{fig:preprocessing}c shows an example of this procedure.
 In Fig.\ref{fig:preprocessing}b, the left node in level 3 of the tree is forked and merged with it's right child, which enlarges the 1st-level prefix reusing of the right node in level 2.
 Similarly, the right node in level 2 is forked and merged with its second child to enlarge the 1st-level prefix reusing of the root node.
-After maximizing the first-level prefix, the other levels of prefixes will be expanded during the token batching and will not be regarded as the shared context.
+After maximizing the first-level prefix, the other levels of prefixes will be expanded during the token batching and will not be the shared context.

-We have compared the token saving ratio between the original multi-level prefix and the enlarged single prefix.
+\cb{ We have compared the token saving ratio between the original multi-level prefix and the enlarged single prefix.
 The saving ratio is calculated according to Eq.\ref{eq:saving-ratio}.
 For a dataset of the snippet generation task, the saving ratio of the original multi-level prefixes is about 56\%, and the ratio is about 55\% for the first-level prefix after enlarging (Sec.\ref{subsubsec:case1}).
 It means the enlarged first-level prefix only has 1\% loss of the token reuse compared to the multi-level prefix for this typical workload, with the advantage of reducing the complexity and the overhead of the token batching and Attention kernel optimization.
-Besides, the DP algorithm only introduces less than 0.01\% overhead in our evaluation (Sec.\ref{subsubsec:prefix-identify-overhead}).
+More details will be presented in Sec.\ref{subsubsec:breakdown-prefix-grouping}. }